Paranoid2droid/cv/index.md

 <img class="profile-picture" src="photo.jpg">

 Hi!
-I am a graduate student from [Institute of Acoustics, Chinese Academy of Sciences](http://english.ioa.cas.cn/){:target="_blank"}, majoring in audio signal processing.
+I'm an audio algorithm engineer and researcher in a music technology start-up now.
+I got a Master's degree  in electronic engineering, focusing on audio signal processing and a Bachelor's degree in applied physics, focusing on acoustics.

-On top of the research projects on audio in work hours, I also have a mania for computer music and music tech.
+On top of my research experience in audio and DSP, I also have a mania for computer music and music tech.
 All the source codes of my synthesizers, plug-ins, audiovisual, computer music and other stuff are on [my Github page](https://github.com/Paranoid2droid){:target="_blank"}.

 I'm also a music maker and multi-instrument player.
 Check out my released albums and EPs on [my SoundCloud page](https://soundcloud.com/paranoid2droid){:target="_blank"}.